About the Internship Endowment Fund

 -Michele Pagán

-In December of 2021 and each year since, this gift has been matched by Richard and Sandra Johnson as a tribute to Richard’s mother, Priscilla Blake Johnson.
+Beginning in December of 2021 this gift was matched annually by Richard and Sandra Johnson as a tribute to Richard’s mother, Priscilla Blake Johnson.
+The fund reached a sustainable balance of $125,000 in December 2024.

 “My mother was born in 1919 on the 400 acre Blake Family Farm in Chester, Vermont where she grew up with three siblings.
 She absolutely loved everything about Vermont.
 She passed away ten years ago, and to honor her, my wife suggested that we make a gift to a cause that my mother would have liked.
 After studying several possible options, we decided on Bennington Museum and the Internship program.
 My mother would be pleased because that money is now helping Vermont and some young students in Vermont expand their horizons.”